EV cargo inspection on PCTC vessels - SOLAS 2026 pre-loading documentation for electric vehicle maritime shipping

 If you are reviewing your pre-loading documentation process ahead of the 2026 season, we are happy to walk through how other PCTC operators are using Bison Inspect to build EV-ready inspection workflows into their existing operations.

-Bison Grid is a finished vehicle logistics quality management platform used by Siem Car Carriers, Wallenius Wilhelmsen, TOTE Maritime, and Petrucela.
-For more on the regulatory framework referenced in this post, see IMO MSC.1/Circ.1659 and IUMI’s position paper on electric vehicle cargo.
+Bison Grid is a finished vehicle logistics quality management platform used by Siem Car Carriers, Wallenius Wilhelmsen, TOTE Maritime, and Petrucela & Co.
+The Bison App — the native iOS and Android field-inspection companion — is available on the Apple App Store and Google Play.
+For more on the regulatory framework referenced in this post, see the 2026 SOLAS fire safety amendments (IMO resolutions MSC.550(108) and MSC.532(107)), IMO MSC.1/Circ.1615 on firefighting for alternatively powered vehicles, EMSA’s guidance on the safe carriage of alternative fuel vehicles in ro-ro spaces (2022, updated 2025), and IUMI’s position on electric vehicle cargo.

 Tim Fairchild